-Looking through some old photos a while back, I came across one of Rocky Marciano when he fought Ezzard Charles the second time around, in 1954.
+Looking through some old photos a while back, I came across one of Rocky Marciano in 1954 when he fought Ezzard Charles for the second time.
 In the sixth round, Marciano’s left nostril was cut clean through.
-He ultimately went on to stop Charles in the eighth round and retained his title, but not without moments of uncertainty when his corner was unable to do much to fix the injury and couldn’t seem to do anything to stop the bleeding.
+He ultimately went on to stop Charles in the eighth round and retained his title.
+This surely didn't happen without moments of uncertainty when his corner was unable to do much to fix the injury and couldn’t seem to do anything to stop the bleeding.
 It’s difficult to imagine the pain he endured for those two rounds.

-Although it’s kind of a graphic image and a grotesque story, it got me thinking about what motivated Marciano to continue with such a violent and obvious injury?
-I wonder if he even considered quitting.
-Since he was “the Rock” you would assume not, but in this case, with such a severe injury, no one would have faulted him for it.
+Although it’s kind of a graphic image and a grotesque story, it got me thinking about what motivated Marciano to continue the fight while enduring such a violent and obvious injury.
+Did he even considered quitting?
+With the nickname “The Rock,” you would assume not, but in this case with such a severe injury, no one would have faulted him for it.
 For him to fight on with such an intense and serious cut, his motivation had to be enormous.
-So what drove him on?
+So what drove him?
 Why such an intense desire to compete and win?
 That seems like a simple enough question, but have you ever asked yourself that?
 What drives you?
 What motivates you?

-Before you step into the ring, to spar or even to train, for the next time it might be worth it to ask yourself what motivates you to continue at all costs?
-If you have already determined what that motivating factor is from the very beginning, you won’t have to decide every day, time and time again to fight on because you will have already made that decision one time and one time only.
-Before you have to get up at 6am to run, before you have to go one more round on the heavy bag, before you have to take one more punch, absorb one more body shot or fight on through your own blood, it might be worth it to ask yourself “What motivates me to continue no matter what?”
-No matter what the price, no matter what the sacrifice, no matter what the situation, you will persevere, because what motivates you is bigger than any amount of pain, displeasure, inconvenience or discomfort.
+Before you step into the ring, whether it's for a fight, to spar or to train, it might be worth it to ask yourself what motivates you to continue at all costs.
+If you have already determined from the beginning what that motivating factor is, you won’t have to decide every day, time and time again, to fight on because you will have already made that decision one time and one time only.
+Before you have to get up at 6am to run, before you have to go one more round on the heavy bag, before you have to take one more punch, absorb one more body shot or fight on through your own blood, it might be worth it to ask yourself why you are driving yourself forward through pain and sacrifice.
+No matter what the price, no matter what the sacrifice, no matter what the situation, you will persevere because what motivates you is bigger than any amount of pain, displeasure, inconvenience or discomfort.
 Make the big decision one time so you won’t have to re-decide each time the going gets tough.
 There will be no internal struggle while you’re taking part in a physical battle because you have mentally already made up your mind that no matter what the price, your sacrifice is worth it.
-If you can answer that question BEFORE you have to face it, then you won’t have to ask yourself that in the heat of the moment.
+If you can answer that question before you have to face it, then you won’t have to ask yourself that in the heat of the moment.